-In every relationship, communication is important.
+In every relationship, communication is important here are some tips for it.
 And a lot of marriages end in divorce due to communication problems.
 Unfortunately though, when you have children together and you get divorced, communication becomes even more important and even more difficult!

 When my ex and I divorced, we agreed to keep it amicable and so far, we have managed to do that.
 It was an intentional decision we made and it’s something we’ve really had to work hard on maintaining.